 Art is integrated into the whole curriculum.
 Children express their creative ideas using a range of materials and techniques.
 They are also encouraged to develop an appreciation of the work of well-known artists.
-The School has also recently been awarded the Artsmark, a nationally recognised award for demonstrating excellence in arts and cultural provision.

 Computing

 Our computing scheme of work prepares the children to become active participants in a digital world.
 We focus on three areas: